funvill/funvill.github.io/_posts/2011-09-24-vancouver-mini-make-faire-2011-timelaps.md

 ---
-layout: post
+layout: single
 title: Vancouver Mini Make Faire 2011 - Timelaps
 date: 2011-09-24 00:00
-author: funvill
-comments: true
-categories: [Media, Vancouver]
+categories: blog, [Media, Vancouver]
 ---
 I took a time laps of the Vancouver Mini Maker Faire 2011 but forgot all about it after as I started on the next project.
 That is until today.